breatheco-de/content/src/content/lesson/build-layouts.md

 In the following example, we divided the website content into 2 different areas.
 The left side will be a sidebar and the right side will have the main content of the website.

+<iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/kevomsyq/2/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 # **Width and Height**
 ***

 Every box has width and height.
-You can set these properties to be relative to their parent content (another box or even the body), but, in some cases, we have to set their value manually:
+You can set these properties to be relative to their parent content (another box or even the body), but, in some cases, we have to set their value manually.

 # **Attribute Position**
 ***